Oil Field Accident Lawyers

 Transportation Accidents In the Oil Industry

 The oil exploration industry often requires employees to travel great distances for work.
 Working long days and then traveling great distances to get to and from the job site can lead to another dangerous working condition.
-Transportation accidents are the second highest reported injury for oil field workers in Kansas, Missouri, Nebraska, and Wyoming.
+Transportation accidents are the second highest reported injury for oil field workers in Kansas, Missouri, and Oklahoma.

 Key findings from the 2020 Census of Fatal Occupational Injuries show that transportation incidents remained the most frequent type of fatal event with 1,778 fatal injuries, accounting for 37.3 percent of all work-related fatalities.